amberthoms/run-time-emulation/README.md

 * "Stochasticity_tests" contains information about the stochastic repetitions of a central point x1=x2=0.48698 which has been rerun 10 times.

 These scripts were developed using **R version 4.4.3 (2025-02-28) – "Trophy Case"**.

-## Reproducing a Figure
-To recreate a Figure:

-1. Open the relevant .R script in RStudio.
-2. Ensure any required data files are in the correct directory.
-3. Run the script.
-4. The output will be displayed in the plots plane.
-5. To save the output (in the dimensions shown in the report) uncomment the relevant png(file="???.png",width=???,height=???,res=???) and dev.off() lines and rerun the script.